FREQUENTLY ASKED QUESTIONS

 No, all of the lawyers trained by TLC donate their time to represent children on a pro bono basis (for free).

-- TLC attorney volunteers are assigned one case at a time.
+- TLC attorney volunteers are generally assigned one case at a time.
 Usually, each volunteer only represents one child unless siblings are placed together in the same foster home.

 - Court appearances are somewhat informal.
 The judge, the parents’ attorneys, DHS, the Assistant District Attorney, and the child’s counsel discuss the case, check on the status of children, and monitor the parents’ compliance with the court ordered treatment plans.
 Because of the heavy caseloads and correspondingly large court dockets in Tulsa County, many TLC attorneys report spending at least an hour simply waiting for their case to be called.

-- The Court may order case staffings or mediations to resolve conflicts or improve parental engagement.
+- The Court may order case staffings or mediations to resolve conflicts or improve parent engagement.
 TLC attorneys are required to attend mediations and Court ordered staffings.
 If a TLC volunteer attorney is unable to attend a Court hearing or Court ordered mediation or staffing, TLC staff or another volunteer attorney can help with coverage.

 - Be a member in good standing with the Oklahoma Bar Association.